REALWorld Law

 Belgium

 In the Flemish Region, an Enforcement Decree has been adopted by the Flemish Parliament that came into force on 1 March 2018.
 This decree contains a list of very specific enforcement measures.
-In summary, the decree provides for criminal sanctions against persons who violate the provisions of the decree (eg building without a permit or erected not in compliance with a permit and its conditions), and grants police officers as well as other ‘authorized’ officers the authority to carry out inspections.
-The decree further grants such persons standing before the Courts to apply for ‘restitution measures’, of which there are several.
-These measures include:
+In summary, the decree provides for criminal sanctions against persons who violate the provisions of the decree (eg building without a permit or erected not in compliance with a permit and its conditions), and grants police officers and other authorities the power to perform inspections.
+The decree also grants these authorities standing before the Courts to apply for ‘restitution measures’, including:

 • demolition of a construction;